manojaiworkshop/DatacenterMonitoring/DATACENTER_IMPLEMENTATION.md

 ## Conclusion

-The application has been successfully transformed from a simple dual terminal tool into a comprehensive **Datacenter Monitoring System** with:
+The application has been successfully transformed from a simple Data Center Monitoring tool into a comprehensive **Datacenter Monitoring System** with:

 - Enterprise-grade device management
 - SSH connectivity for remote administration